AllysonValdez/FEU-ECL-Tracker/README.md

 # FEU-ECL-Tracker
-A collection of tools designed to help Computer Engineering students at FEU Tech manage their academic journey more effectively.
+A collection of tools designed to help Far Eastern University Students manage their academic journey more effectively.